iterative/dvc.org/content/docs/user-guide/large-dataset-optimization.md

 ## Configuring DVC cache file link type

-By default DVC tries to use reflinks for the <abbr>cache</abbr> if available on your system, however this is not the most common case at this time, so it falls back to the copying strategy.
+By default, DVC tries to use reflinks for the <abbr>cache</abbr> if available on your system, however this is not the most common case at this time, so it falls back to the copying strategy.
 If you wish to enable hard or soft links, you can configure DVC like this: